petescode/fedora-workstation/README.md

 ## gnome_settings.yml

-Why am I killing Nautilus?
-Should double check this task - inherited from old shell script Ansible does not have a kill module, so had to run this one in a non-idempotent way.
+To kill Nautilus, Ansible does not have a kill module, so had to run this one in a non-idempotent way.
 However, if Nautilus is not actually running when the task executes, we get a return code of 1, which throws an error.
 Hence we must ignore_errors here.

-A dconf update is necessary to load the new settings.
+A dconf update is necessary to load the new dconf settings.
 Even rebooting the system will not do this.

 Reference for logind settings: https://www.freedesktop.org/software/systemd/man/logind.conf.html

+GNOME Power Mode setting:
+GNOME recently started using the power-profiles-daemon, but there is no dconf setting or ansible module to manage this right now.
+Note: in a VM, "performance" is not an option, so this task simply gets skipped.